 Grainger Hall is the home of Duke University’s Nicholas School of the Environment.
-The site design was conceived as a rehabilitation project which transforms the existing highly un-sustainable site into a usable, sustainable and cohesive natural campus system.
-The existing site consisted of two existing asphalt parking lots and a vegetated hillside which creates a 15 foot elevation change through the site.
-The rehabilitated site design eliminated the two parking lots and replaced them with new pedestrian-oriented campus spaces which connect Environment Hall to the overall campus fabric and to the natural environmental systems.
+The site design was conceived as a rehabilitation project which transformed the former highly unsustainable site into a usable, sustainable, and cohesive natural campus system.
+The site previously consisted of two asphalt parking lots and a vegetated hillside which created a 15-foot elevation change through the site.
+The rehabilitated site design eliminated the two parking lots and replaced them with new pedestrian-oriented campus spaces which connect Grainger Hall to the overall campus fabric and to the natural environmental systems.
 A green roof known as the “research roof” consists of undulating topography which creates a myriad of growing conditions for students to use in their research.
-The entire garden will be planted with edible plants which will be maintained and harvested by the students.
-In addition to the green roof, the project incorporated other high-performance sustainable systems such as a 25,000-gallon cistern for irrigation, FSC certified wood decks, 50% reduction in impervious surface, heat reducing tree canopy, reduced stormwater runoff, and native/adapted plantings.
+The entire garden was planted with edible plants which are maintained and harvested by the students.
+In addition to the green roof, the project incorporated other high-performance sustainable systems such as a 25,000-gallon cistern for irrigation, FSC-certified wood decks, a 50% reduction in impervious surface, heat-reducing tree canopy, reduced stormwater runoff, and native/adapted plantings.
 Grainger Hall received LEED Platinum certification.

 Footer Widget Area